A Look at How Rakuten (Ebates) Works in 2021

 Rakuten vs. Ebates

-As I mentioned, the site formerly known as Ebates recently completed its transition to the name Rakuten.
-Incidentally the site has been owned by Rakuten since 2014 but only recently announced the decision to rebrand.
+As I mentioned, the site formerly known as Ebates has now completed its transition to the name Rakuten.
+Incidentally the site has been owned by Rakuten since 2014 but it was only a few years ago that they announced the decision to rebrand.
 While some have suggested that the updated site is lacking compared to Ebates, I can honestly say I notice no difference.